 The Permittee may request at any time that the Commission transfer this permit to another person or entity.
 The Permittee shall provide the name and description of the person or entity to whom the permit is requested to be transferred, the reasons for the transfer, a description of the facilities affected, and the proposed effective date of the transfer.
-The person to whom the permit is to be transferred shall provide the Commission with such information as the Commission shall require, to determine whether the new permittee can comply with the conditions of the permit.
+The person to whom the permit is to be transferred shall provide the Commission with such information as the Commission shall require to determine whether the new permittee can comply with the conditions of the permit.
 The Commission may authorize transfer of the permit after affording the Permittee, the new permittee, and interested persons such process as is required.
 The Commission may impose additional conditions on any new permittee as part of the approval of the transfer.

-Within 14 days of the commercial operation date, the Permittee shall file a notice describing its ownership structure, identifying, as applicable:
+Within 2014 days after the date of the notice provided in Section 10.5 of the commercial operation date the Permittee shall file a notice describing its ownership structure, identifying, as applicable: